How the HECK do you write a photography blog when you’re not a writer?! We’re here to help! Skillful blogging is not as cringeworthy as you think!

 - Outline a photography tip for your client, like how to dress for a session.

 If you’re blogging a session, include 5-10 of THE best images from the day!
-This is a great way to get the hype going before you deliver a gallery!
+This is a great way to get the hype going before you deliver a gallery on your site!
 For example, you can send a sneak peek on day one, the blog on day four, and the full gallery on day seven.

-When you include your photos, remember to do the following:
+When you include your images, remember to do the following:

 - Keep the images consistent in editing style.